Hudson River PCBs Superfund Site

 Phase 2 began in June 2011 and was conducted at full production to remove the remainder of the contaminated river sediment targeted for dredging.
 During Phase 2, approximately 2.5 million cubic yards was dredged.
 In all, over six seasons of dredging, approximately 2.75 million cubic yards of PCB-contaminated sediment was removed from the river bottom.
 The 2015 Phase 2 Overview fact sheet includes a series of maps which show the locations where dredging took place.

-Some areas are repopulated with aquatic plants in the growing season following the year in which the area is dredged.
-Habitat reconstruction will follow the completion of dredging and will continue into 2016.
-GE’s 100-acre processing facility in Fort Edward, which was built to process and transport the dredged material offsite, will be taken apart and decontaminated in accordance with an EPA-approved facility demobilization and restoration plan (see What comes next? for more information).
+Some areas were repopulated with aquatic plants in the growing season following the year in which the area was dredged.
+Habitat reconstruction followed the completion of dredging and continued into 2016.

 Both phases of the cleanup were conducted by GE under the terms of a November 2006 legal agreement.
 In December 2010, GE agreed to conduct and pay for the second phase of cleanup.
 All of the dredging and related work was conducted by GE with EPA oversight.

-The 2002 Record of Decision, which called for dredging in the upper 40 miles of the Hudson River, also stated that PCB-contamination in low-lying shoreline areas subject to flooding, called floodplains, must also be evaluated.
-As the dredging project transitions to the long-term monitoring phase, a comprehensive study of the contamination in the floodplains is getting underway.
-The comprehensive investigation will include an assessment of cleanup options (see What comes next? for more information).
+The 2002 Record of Decision, which called for dredging in a 40 mile stretch of the Upper Hudson River, also stated that PCB-contamination in low-lying shoreline areas subject to flooding, called the floodplain, must also be evaluated.
+As the dredging project transitions to the long-term monitoring phase, a comprehensive study of the contamination in the floodplains is underway.
+The comprehensive investigation will include an assessment of cleanup options.

 EPA is the lead agency for cleanup of the Hudson River PCBs Superfund site.
 The New York State Department of Environmental Conservation (NYSDEC) is the support agency for this project.
 The NYSDEC, The United States Department of Interior (Fish and Wildlife Service) and the United States Department of Commerce (National Oceanic and Atmospheric Administration) are federal trustees of natural resources.